Kinds-of-Intelligence-CFI/animal-ai/docs/gettingStarted/Installation-Guide.md

 - **Install Dependencies**:
   - **Using pip**: Run `pip install animalai`.
 This will install the dependencies necessary to run Animal-AI, located in the `animalai` package from PyPI (Python Package Index).
   - **Using Conda**: Install pip (`conda install pip`), then run `pip install animalai`.
+  - **Using a Virtual Environment**: Activate your virtual environment, then run `pip install animalai`.
+- **Check**: Run `pip list` to see if `animalai` is installed.
+You should obtain the latest version of the package automatically.

 ### 5. Downloading the Animal-AI Environment
 - **Download**: Get the version for your OS from the `Releases` section in the repository.
 - **Extract**: Unzip into the `env` folder in the main repository.
+We use the `env` folder to store the environment files.
+You can use WinRAR or 7-Zip to extract the files.
 - **Check**: The `env` folder should contain the `.exe` file and other files from the `.zip` download.

 ### 6. Starting Animal-AI
-- You can now start using Animal-AI by launching the application for your OS.
-Contact the team for any issues you may encounter.
+- You can now start using Animal-AI by launching the application for your OS, located in the directory where you saved the folder, typically in your Downloads folder. _Note that Animal-AI does not need to be installed in your system to run._
+  - **Windows**: Run `env/AnimalAI.exe`.
+  - **Mac**: Run `env/AnimalAI.app`.
+  - **Linux**: Run `env/AnimalAI.x86_64`.
 - **Note**: If you're using a virtual environment, make sure to activate it before running Animal-AI.

-### Additional Resources
-- [Configuration Guide](https://github.com/Kinds-of-Intelligence-CFI/animal-ai/blob/overhaul_docs/docs/configGuide/ConfigFileGuide.md) - for a detailed guide on how to design and run configuration files in Animal-AI.
-- [Training Agents](https://github.com/Kinds-of-Intelligence-CFI/animal-ai/blob/b596c6a8a9d36d2a504db7a06dc814d0a8b76c4a/docs/Training.md) - for a detailed guide on how to train agents in Animal-AI.
+- **Check**: The Animal-AI application should open in a new window, with a brief Unity loading screen.

 ### General Notes